Jeffrey Girard, Ph.D.

 - Statistical Methods in Psychology I (PSYC 790)

-- Foundations of Data Science (PSYC 792)
+- Data Science in the Social and Behavioral Sciences (PSYC 792)

 Selected Publications —